de Sitter invariant special relativity and galaxy rotation curves: Introduction

+where $\varepsilon_P$ is the Planck energy density.
+Now, this expression can be considered an extremal case of a general expression relating the local cosmological term to the corresponding energy density of a physical system.
+Accordingly, a physical system with energy density $\varepsilon_m$ will induce the local cosmological term \cite{LocaLambda}

-When general relativity is constructed on a de Sitter spacetime, it changes to a new theory we have called {\it de Sitter modified general relativity} \cite{paper1}.
-This theory implicitly incorporates the idea that any physical system with energy density $\varepsilon_m$ induces a local cosmological term $\Lambda$ in the background spacetime,\footnote{The idea that the presence of matter with an energy density $\varepsilon_m$ could somehow change the underlying spacetime from Minkowski to de Sittter, was first put forward by F. Mansouri in 2002 \cite{mansouri}.} which is necessary to comply with the local kinematics of spacetime, governed now by the de Sitter group.
-It should be noted that this local cosmological term $\Lambda$ is different from the usual notion in the sense that it is no longer required to be constant \cite{ccc,hendrik}.
+in the region occupied by the system.
+The idea that a physical system with energy density $\varepsilon_m$ could induce a local cosmological term $\Lambda$ in the underlying local spacetime was first considered by Mansouri \cite{mansouri}.
+Such a change in the local structure of spacetime is necessary to comply with the local kinematics, now governed by the de Sitter group.
+It should be noted that this local cosmological term $\Lambda$ is different from the usual notion in the sense that it is no longer required to be constant \cite{hendrik}.
 For example, outside the region occupied by the physical system, where $\varepsilon_m$ vanishes, the cosmological term $\Lambda$ vanishes as well.
-In a sense, it can be said to represent an asymptotically flat de Sitter spacetime.
+In a sense, it can be thought of as an asymptotically flat de Sitter spacetime.